 The urgency to protect the Pacific Ocean and its delicate ecosystem from the looming threat of deep sea mining cannot be overstated.
 The International Seabed Authority (ISA), responsible for protecting the international seabed, is moving full speed toward allowing mining activities despite the Global Oceans Treaty.
 It has been accused of being heavily influenced by mining companies and their financial interests, leading to a worrying trend of industry capture where companies influence political discussions.
 This blatant conflict of interest puts the ocean and those who rely on it at great risk.

 The urgency to begin deep sea mining is intensified by the Two Year Rule, a provision of the United Nations Convention on the Law of the Sea (UNCLOS).
 The Two Year Rule allows mining companies to declare their intention to submit a ‘work-plan’ within two years, after which the International Seabed Authority (ISA) is expected to have developed mining regulations.
-This limits the ability of governments and observers such as Greenpeace International and the Deep Sea Conservation Coalition to engage in meaningful debate about how to proceed.
+This limits the ability of governments and observers such as Greenpeace and the Deep Sea Conservation Coalition to engage in meaningful debate about how to proceed.
 As a result, mining companies are motivated to push their agenda forward and commence mining operations as soon as possible, regardless of the potential harm and risks to the ocean and its inhabitants.

 Mining companies are aggressively pursuing deep sea mining activities in the Pacific Ocean, despite the substantial risks and environmental concerns.
 The lure of enormous profits from mining the ocean floor is driving this industry’s race to the bottom.
 The urgency to protect the ocean and its inhabitants from the devastating consequences of deep sea mining has never been more pressing.
 Immediate action must be taken to prevent irreversible harm to the Pacific Ocean and the people whose lives depend on it.

-While we are in the midst of a climate crisis, it makes absolutely no sense to risk destroying one of the biggest allies we have.
 After the win of a Global Oceans Treaty which was the result of decades of campaigning and negotiations, the fact we are still fighting a profit-based extractive industry like this is simply not acceptable.
 But instead of focusing on raising awareness alone, we need to take concrete action to prevent deep sea mining from causing irreparable harm to the Pacific Ocean and the people who depend on it.